A group of state AGs calls for a national recall of high-theft Hyundai, Kia vehicles

 "Kia's and Hyundai's failure to install standard safety features on many of their vehicles have put vehicle owners at risk," California Attorney General Rob Bonta said in a tweet.
 "It is unacceptable that our communities should be forced to shoulder the cost of Kia's and Hyundai's failures."

-NHTSA and Kia did not immediately respond to NPR's request for a comment on Sunday.
+NHTSA did not immediately respond to NPR's request for a comment on Sunday.

 In an emailed statement to NPR, Hyundai said it was "committed to ensuring the quality and integrity of our products" and pointed to several measures it had taken in response to the thefts, including making engine immobilizers standard on all vehicles starting in November 2021 and reimbursing customers for the purchase of steering wheel locks.
 Hyundai also said it had partnered with AAA insurance companies to insure the affected vehicles in most states.